"I've been an entrepreneur my entire career. I've never held a full-time job at a company I didn't start myself."

 John Coogan is an Enneagram Type 3

-Coogan's career is the pattern in motion: identify the next arena, build credibility, win, then move to a bigger arena.
+When you look at Coogan's career through this lens, the parallels are striking.
+Identify the next arena, build credibility, win, then move to a bigger arena.
 The failed first startup taught him the game.
 Soylent proved he could play it.
 Lucy showed he could do it again.
 YouTube gave him an audience.
 TBPN made him the voice of an industry.

 John Coogan's Upbringing and Early Influences

 Growing up in Pasadena, California, in the shadow of NASA's Jet Propulsion Laboratory, Coogan's first ambition was to become an astronaut.
-Not just any job — one of the most elite, competitive, and admired professions on the planet.
+Not just any job, but one of the most elite, competitive, and admired professions on the planet.

-He studied Economics at Northeastern University, then moved straight to Silicon Valley.
+He studied Economics at Northeastern University.
+There was no gap year, no banking detour, no "figuring it out" phase.
+He moved straight to Silicon Valley.
 His first attempt was a quiz app for flashcards.
 He was "still learning to program" and had "no idea how to actually grow a new product."
 It went nowhere.
-Then came a series of failures — "a constant cycle of come up with an idea, build a minimum viable product, launch it, and then watch our analytics flatline."
+Then came a series of failures: "a constant cycle of coming up with an idea, building a minimum viable product, launching it, and then watching our analytics flatline."

 He and Renteln went $17,000 deep on another startup that collapsed, then informally joined another YC team that still had about $100,000 left.
 Taking Paul Graham's advice to "just don't die" literally, they moved into a one-bedroom apartment in San Francisco's Tenderloin district.
 Coogan slept on a twin bed in the living room.
 They paid rent a year in advance so they'd have a roof while they kept trying ideas.